somesocks/dryad/dyd/roots/source/docs/dyd/assets/src/03-usage/03-cli-reference/dryad-roots-graph.md

 Options:
-        --transpose    transpose the dependency graph before printing --relative     print roots relative to the base garden path. default true --scope        set the scope for the command --log-level    set the logging level. can be one of 'panic', 'fatal', 'error', 'warn', 'info', 'debug', or 'trace'.  defaults to 'info'
+        --transpose    transpose the dependency graph before printing --relative     print roots relative to the base garden path. default true --format       change the output format of the graph. can be one of (yaml, json, json-compact). defaults to yaml --scope        set the scope for the command --log-level    set the logging level. can be one of 'panic', 'fatal', 'error', 'warn', 'info', 'debug', or 'trace'.  defaults to 'info'
         --log-format   set the logging format. can be one of 'console' or 'json'.  defaults to 'console'